nopilei/crypto_etl/README.md

 This is Django Channels project to fetch data about cryptocurrencies from external sources in real-time

 ## Setup
-Move to project folder and run
+Provide all env variables to env.env, then from project folder run

     docker-compose -f ./deploy/docker-compose.yml up